bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 ### Using React DevTools

 React DevTools is an extension that provides a powerful set of tools for inspecting and debugging React Native applications.
 It allows developers to inspect and manipulate the hierarchy of React Native components rendered in their mobile applications.
-With React DevTools, developers can easily identify component structures, inspect props and state, track component updates, and even modify component properties in real-time, greatly enhancing the debugging and development process for React Native projects.
+With React DevTools, developers can easily identify component structures, inspect props and state, track component updates, and even modify component props in real-time, greatly enhancing the debugging and development process for React Native projects.

 By examining the JSX code below, developers can gain insight into how React Native components are structured and composed.
 Comparing the JSX code with the React DevTools component tree allows developers to visualize how each JSX element corresponds to a component instance in the application, providing a deeper understanding of their React applications and aiding in debugging and optimization efforts.